gammons/grantammons.me/source/articles/2019-12-22-mashup-12inch-reviews.html.markdown

 The main task, `refresh_and_upload` runs hourly.
 Currently it's running as a [Kubernetes CronJob][cronjob] on my homelab Kube cluster (I'll talk more about that in another post).

+**Netlify Lambda functions**

+12inch.reviews is hosted on [Netlify][netlify], mainly because Netlify is amazing.
+It provides a seamless CI/CD pipeline, SSL, and [AWS Lambda-like functions][functions] - all for free.

+I use these functions to "log in" a user via Spotify Oauth.
+I would have done this all on the frontend, except for the fact that Oauth requires a secret token and that can't be exposed on the frontend.

+Since Spotify's access tokens are short-lived (1 hour max!) there is also a secondary function that will renew an access token seamlessly upon playback.

+Once an access token is obtained, state is stored via the browser's `LocalStorage` API.

 ### The frontend

 The frontend of 12inch.reviews is a relatively simple `create-react-app` single-page app, that provides search and sort functionality, as well as the ability to play any album using Spotify's [web playback SDK][sdk].

 **Getting all the album data**